 Ombudsman teachers inspire and guide students to make good choices about their academic progress, their attendance and their behaviors.
 They receive the materials, supplies and administrative support they need to be effective educators.
 Our teachers know they make an impact.

 Ombudsman teachers work for a dynamic company that provides a true career path, with opportunities to learn, grow and advance professionally to become learning center directors, operations managers overseeing multiple learning centers and assistant vice presidents with responsibility for multiple regions in a territory.
-In fact, ESA/Ombudsman’s chief operating officer began her career as a teacher in an Ombudsman learning center.

 Quality of Life